ty-hayes-82/crm-assistant/docs/development_roadmap.md

 - **default model**: `gemini-2.5-flash` across agents/workflows.
 - **principle**: Each phase is independently completable and testable; phases build progressively.

+### Module ownership and agent placement
+- Keep all existing agents and workflows inside `crm_agent`.
+- Only the new agents in Phases 6 and 7 will be exposed as their own A2A agents:
+  - Lead Scoring Agent → A2A skill `lead.score.compute`
+  - Outreach Personalizer Agent → A2A skill `outreach.generate`
+- Project orchestration and critique remain in `project_manager_agent`.
+- No other modules are moved out of `crm_agent`.

+### A2A exposure policy
+- Only Phase 6 (Lead Scoring) and Phase 7 (Outreach Personalizer) are exposed as A2A skills.
+- All other agents remain internal to `crm_agent` and are not separately exposed.

 ### ✅ Phase 0 — Environment, smoke tests, and baselines (COMPLETED)
 - **goal**: Confirm the repo runs, the core orchestrator works, and the A2A card scaffold loads.
 - **scope**: